 QUESTION ANSWER Why does the ENTR button sometimes disappear on the front panel display?
-Sometimes the ENTR button will disappear if you select a setting that is invalid or out of the allowable range for that parameter, such as trying to set the 24-hour clock to 25:00:00 or a range that includes a value less than or more than the min/max range.
+Sometimes the ENTR button will disappear if you select a setting that is invalid or out of the allowable range for that parameter, such as trying to set the 24-hour clock to 25:00:00 or a range to less than 1 or more than 20000 ppb.
 Once you adjust the setting to an allowable value, the ENTR button will re-appear.
 Why is the ZERO or SPAN button deactivated during calibration?
 This happens when the measured gas concentration differs significantly from the span or zero gas concentration value entered by the user.
 This prevents accidental recalibration of the analyzer to an out-of-range response curve.
+EXAMPLE: The span set point is 400 ppb but gas concentration being measured is only 50 ppb.
 How do I enter or change the value of my Span Gas?
 See Section 4.2.1.2.
 Can I automate calibration checks of my analyzer?
-Any analyzer with zero/span valve or IZS option can be automatically calibration checked using the instrument's AutoCal feature (Section 4.2.2.2).
+Any analyzer with zero/span valve or IZS option can be set up to run automatic calibration checks using the instrument's AutoCal feature (Section 4.3).
+Can I use the IZS option to calibrate the analyzer?
+Yes.
+However, the accuracy of the IZS option's permeation tube is only ±5%.
+To achieve highest accuracy, it is recommended to use cylinders of calibrated span gases in combination with a zero air source.
 How do I measure the sample flow?
-For accurate measurement, attach a calibrated volumetric flow meter to the sample inlet port, and get a reading while the instrument is operating.
+For accurate measurement, attach a calibrated flow meter to the sample inlet port, and get a reading while the instrument is operating.
 The sample flow should be as specified in Table 1-1.
-(To calibrate, use the Utilities>Diagnostics menu; refer to Section 5.6.7.3).
-How often do I need to change the particulate filter?
+(To calibrate, use the Utilities>Diagnostics menu; refer to Section 5.6.8.3).

+QUESTION ANSWER How often do I need to change the particulate filter?
 Refer to the Maintenance Schedule in Table 5-1.
 Keep in mind that highly polluted sample air may require more frequent changes.

-QUESTION ANSWER How long does the sample pump last?
+How long does the sample pump last?
 The sample pump should last one to two years and the pump head should be replaced when necessary.
 If the reaction cell pressure value goes above 10 in-Hg-A, on average, the pump head needs to be rebuilt.
-Why does my RS-232 serial There are several possible reasons: connection not work?
-The wrong cable: please use the provided or a generic "straight- through" cable (do not use a "null-modem" type cable).
-The DCE/DTE switch on the back of the analyzer is not set properly; ensure that both green and red lights are on (Figure 2-2).
-The baud rate of the analyzer's COM port does not match that of the serial port of your computer/data logger (Table 2-15).
+Why does my RS-232 serial connection not work?
+There are several possible reasons: The wrong cable: please use the provided or a generic "straight- through" cable (do not use a "null-modem" type cable).
+The baud rate of the analyzer's COM port does not match that of the serial port of your computer/data logger (Table 2-14).
 How do I make the instrument's display and my data logger agree?
 This most commonly occurs when an independent metering device is used besides the data logger/recorder to determine gas concentration levels while calibrating the analyzer.
 These disagreements result from the analyzer, the metering device and the data logger having slightly different ground levels.
 Use the data logger itself as the metering device during calibration procedures.
 Do the critical flow orifices of my analyzer require regular replacement?
 No. The o-rings and the sintered filter associated with them require replacement once a year, but the critical flow orifices do not.
-See Section 5.6.5 for instructions.
-How do I set up and use the Digital Inputs on the rear panel of the analyzer?
+See Section 5.6.6 for instructions.
+How do I set up and use the Digital Inputs) on the rear panel?
 See Section 2.3.1.3.